typestack/typedi/README.md

 # TypeDI

-Dependency injection tool for Typescript.
+Simple but powerful dependency injection tool for Typescript.

 ## Installation